Reducing the Scope of Language Models: Experiments

 \section{Experiments}

-In this section we explore a number of empirical questions: how robust are scoped LLMs to adversarial prompts, how much diversity is needed for scoping, or whether scoping is possible for multiple tasks simultaneously.
+In this section we explore a number of empirical questions: can we scope language models, how does scoping behave across scale, how much diversity is needed for scoping, or whether scoping is possible for multiple tasks simultaneously.
 We aim to be comprehensive, thus demonstrate results across 2-3 different categories per dataset.
 Where not detailed, our accept sets will be Sentiment Analysis (SA), Summarization (S) and Program Execution (PE).

-All experiments contain of evaluations of task performance (Accept Score) on the accept set (which should be high), rejection rate on the in-distribution accept (Accept) set (which should be low) as well as rejection rate on the in-distribution reject set (ID Reject) and out of distribution data (OOD Reject) (which should be high).
-We describe experiments in broad strokes, and defer precise details on hyperparameters to Appendix~\ref{sec:exp_details}.
-In the main text we present results for experiments on a representative language model, \texttt{Mistral-7B-Instruct-v0.2}~\citep{jiang2023mistral}, and we include additional experiments for robustness evaluations for \texttt{granite-7b-instruct}~\citep{sudalairaj2024lab} in Appendix~\ref{sec:adv_eval-granite}.
-Due to the large volume of experiments we are unable to run all models against all permutations, but all of the methods considered have been shown to work in multiple models previously, though not in our particular task.
+All experiments contain evaluations of task performance (Accept Score) on the accept set (which should be high), rejection rate on the in-distribution accept (Accept) set (which should be low) as well as rejection rate on the in-distribution reject set (ID Reject) and out of distribution data (OOD Reject) (which should be high).
+We describe experiments in broad strokes, and defer precise details on hyperparameters to Appendix B. We begin by presenting results across a variety of language models (\texttt{Mistral-7B-Instruct-v0.2, granite-7b-instruct, Llama-3.1-8B-Instruct})~\citep{jiang2023mistral, sudalairaj2024lab, grattafiori2024llama}.
+We explore scale on the Llama-3.2-instruct family, and for other results choose Mistral-7b-instruct as we do not have the compute or space to run every experiment on every model.